 Violations of City Codes

 If the property under consideration has received citations for violations of city or subdivision codes or restrictions, you may be required to remedy these problems before you can make full use of the buildings and land.
-Working with a firm that specializes in Sugar Land real estate law to acquire title insurance and do a thorough check on the title history can help you to make the best choice for your business acquisition.
+Working with a firm in Sugar Land real estate law to acquire title insurance and do a thorough check on the title history can help you to make the best choice for your business acquisition.